Paper Clip: Production

 The aliens in this episode who run past Scully in the mining facility were portrayed by children aged eight and nine.
 The spacecraft spotted by Mulder was achieved by using a crane to lift lights over the building Mulder was outside.
 Napier's constant is used as a code to access the mining facility in the episode, though the code used is in error.
 Scully and Mulder use the code "27828" to unlock the door when in fact the first five digits of Napier's Constant are 27182.
 The mining facility is named for Dr. Hubertus Strughold, a real-life German scientist who was employed by the United States after World War II.
 The fictional Victor Klemper is based on Strughold, who was accused of conducting similar experiments on humans.
 The name is almost identical to a Victor Klemperer who was a German Jew that escaped persecution during World War II by fleeing to American-controlled territory.
 The Britannia Mine Museum, in Britannia Beach, British Columbia, Canada, stood in as the Strughold Mining Facility.
 This episode was dedicated in memoriam to Mario Mark Kennedy, an internet fan of the show who had died in a car accident in 1995.

 Story editor Frank Spotnitz said of the episode, "I love 'Paper Clip'.
 I was thrilled with the plot.
 I know it moved very fast for some people, but I actually think that for some of these shows you don't need to understand everything.
 I think it is more exciting to go at rocket speed.
 Everybody was on the mark in that one; David and Gillian's performances, Rob Bowman's direction, Chris Carter's writing—everything was just terrific in that show".
-Bowman said "When I finished 'Paper Clip', I thought, 'I don't know what else I am going to do this year to top this'" In 1996 Mitch Pileggi called the episode one of the show's finest, particularly enjoying the line where he tells The Smoking Man to "pucker up and kiss my ass".
+Bowman, too, felt that the episode was a standout, and he actively wondered how any of his third-season efforts would be able to "top" it.
+In 1996 Mitch Pileggi called the episode one of the show's finest, particularly enjoying the line where he tells The Smoking Man to "pucker up and kiss my ass".
 Pileggi claims that is one of his favorite lines.
 The scene was used frequently to introduce him at X-Files conventions.

 The creators likened themes of the episode to the Star Wars trilogy, referring to the revelations about Fox Mulder's father, and Sophie's Choice, referring to how the Mulders were forced to choose Fox or Samantha to be taken.
 Carter included the motif of the white buffalo after reading a news story about the birth of a white buffalo calf, feeling that the image was so potent he did not mind that it did not entirely fit with the Navajo beliefs used elsewhere in the episode.